gardener/gardener/docs/proposals/26-workload-identity.md

    the above mentioned annotations and labels based on the configuration of the `WorkloadIdentity` and resource using it.
 The workload identity provider config is also written into the secret at this step.
+1. Optionally, extension webhook intercepts the `CREATE` or `UPDATE` request for the secret and makes extension specific adjustment to the secret.
 1. The dedicated controller watches these secrets and receives event to reconcile it.
-1. The controller reads the current token from the secret and if it does not exist or is due for rotation, a new token is requested via `TokenRequest` on the respective `WorkloadIdentity/token` subresource.
+The controller reads the current token from the secret and if it does not exist or is due for rotation, a new token is requested via `TokenRequest` on the respective `WorkloadIdentity/token` subresource.
 The controller writes the returned token into the secret.
+1. Optionally, extension webhook intercepts the `UPDATE` request for the secret and makes extension specific adjustment to the secret.
 1. The `secret` is requeued for reconciliation again when the token will be suitable for renewal.
+1. Secret is mounted as volume to the pods that requires credentials to interact with the external service.
+Optionally, extension webhooks can change mount paths, mount additional keys from the secret, set environment variables, etc.

+Just for completeness, here is how the flow will look like for cloud controller manager when AWS shoot cluster is using workload identity:

+1. The shoot controller from gardenlet creates the `cloudprovider` secret in the shoot namespace in the seed with the above described labels and annotations, also writing the workload identity `providerConfig` into the secret under the `config` key.
+1. `gardener-extension-provider-aws` webhook intercepts the create request and injects `credentialsFile` data key which value is derived from the content of the `config` key. `credentialsFile` content is AWS profile config file containing the ARN of the IAM role to be assumed and path to the web identity token file.
+1. The gardenlet controller dedicated to manage the tokens, reconciles the secret.
+A token is issued and written into the `token` key of the secret.
+1. The `gardener-extension-provider-aws` webhook is triggered again and the same adjustments are made.
+1. The `controlplane` controller from `gardener-extension-provider-aws` deploys the `cloud-controller-manager` with the required adjustments, e.g. mount the `token` key from the `cloudprovider` secret on path `/var/run/workload-identity/aws/token` and set the environment variables `AWS_ROLE_ARN=arn:aws:iam::112233445566:role/gardener-dev`, and `AWS_WEB_IDENTITY_TOKEN_FILE=/var/run/workload-identity/aws/token`, or use other options to configure the AWS SDK like `AWS_SHARED_CREDENTIALS_FILE` environment variable having the value of the `credentialsFile` key from the secret.

 ### Use cases